monnieka/EARL/README.md

-# Official Repository for EARL: Embracing Alternate Replay for Learning with Noisy Labels
+# Official Repository for EARL: Embracing Amnesic Replay for Learning with Noisy Labels

 This source code is based on the [mammoth](https://github.com/aimagelab/mammoth/) framework.